ioBroker/ioBroker.zigbee/README.md

 * (arteck) new Documentation (thx Stefan)

 ### 1.8.11 (2022-12-10)
-* (arteck) fix compsite exposes with list
+* (arteck) fix compsite exposes with a list

 ### 1.8.10 (2022-12-12)
 * (asgothian) fix group access
 * (asgothian) add option for pairing code:
-   A new icon allows to open the network after first entering a pairing code listed on the device
+   A new icon allows opening the network after first entering a pairing code listed on the device
 * (asgothian) easier use of external converters
    - external converters can now be placed in the zigbee adapter data folder
    - no absolite path is required to access them
-   - external converters posted on the github for zigbee-herdsman-converters should work as they are - folders for libraries are rewritten to match the expected location when 'required' from within the zigbee adapter
+   - external converters posted on the GitHub for zigbee-herdsman-converters should work as they are - folders for libraries are rewritten to match the expected location when 'required' from within the zigbee adapter
    - Log entries will identify which files are entered as converters.
 Errors